diev/diev.github.io/_docs/en/resume.md

 technical specifications and commercial proposals.*

-* *Development of a complex warehouse system to account all orders and to control wares movements, sales, reports: Excel, VBA.*
+* *Development of a complex warehouse system to account all orders and to control wares movements, sales, reports: Excel VBA.*

 ### Software Engineer at [ZAO «City Invest Bank»](http://www.cibank.ru/en/)
 February 1995 - October 1996 (1 year 9 months)